A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: -Analysis

 where $x_k\in\mathbb{R}^n$ is the state vector, $w_{p,k}\in\mathbb{R}^{m_p}$ is the performance input, $\tilde{d}_k\in\mathbb{R}^{m_d}$ is an external process disturbance, and $z_{p,k}\in\mathbb{R}^{p_p}$ is the performance output at time step $k\geq 0$.
 We aim to find an upper bound on the $\mathcal{H}_2$-norm from $w_p$ to $z_p$.

 The true system is described by the unknown matrices $A_{\mathrm{tr}}$, $B_{p,\mathrm{tr}}$, $C_{p,\mathrm{tr}}$, $D_{p,\mathrm{tr}}$ and the known matrix $B_{\tilde{d}}$, which is used to include additional prior knowledge on the influence of the process disturbance $\tilde{d}_k$.
 Moreover, we assume measurement errors in the obtained data samples $x_k$ and $z_{p,k}$.
-To illustrate the benefit of including $L_1$ and $R_1$, we assume $w_{p}$ to be known exactly.
-This known structure on the measurement noise can be included using $L_1$.
-Hence, the matrix notation of the system dynamics reads
+To illustrate the benefit of including $L_1$ and $R_1$, we select $w_{p}$ to excite the system.
+As we can choose the corresponding signal, we know the true value of $w_{p}$.
+This known structure on the measurement noise can be included by setting the last $m_p$ rows of $L_1$ to $0$.
+In contrast, \cite{Bisoffi2024} requires that $w_{p}$ is not known exactly.
+The matrix notation of the system dynamics reads

 where $\Theta_{\mathrm{tr}}$ contains the stacked unknown, true system matrices.
 Interestingly, the measurement errors in $X_+$ and the process disturbance $\tilde{D}$ can be treated the same way, since we only consider the next time step.

-Since we want to determine the worst-case performance for all disturbances and measurement errors consistent with data, we need to ensure that all unknown terms are bounded.
-Otherwise, the set $\Delta$ and $\Sigma_{\Theta}$ become unbounded.
-For that purpose, we assume the prior knowledge that $\tilde{V}_X=\tilde{L}_{V_X}V_X\tilde{R}_{V_X}$ is bounded and can be described by a known \ac{QMI}
+Since for any combination of $Y$, $X$ and $\theta$, it is possible to explain the collected data with appropriate measurement errors and disturbances, we impose bounds on the error terms.
+We assume that $\tilde{V}_X=\tilde{L}_{V_X}V_X\tilde{R}_{V_X}$ is bounded and can be described by a known \ac{QMI} \cite{Berberich2019}